-PUBLICIS GROUPE TO ACQUIRE CITRUSAD TO LEAD THE NEW GENERATION OF IDENTITY-LED RETAIL MEDIA

-By combining CitrusAd with Epsilon’s CORE ID, Publicis Groupe will create the industry’s first global retail media offering based on real identity
+Publicis Groupe to Acquire CitrusAd to Lead the New Generation of Identity-led Retail Media

-Paris – July 15, 2021 - Publicis Groupe [Euronext Paris FR0000130577, CAC 40] today announces the acquisition of CitrusAd, a software as a service (SaaS) platform optimizing brands marketing performances directly within retailer websites.
+Publicis Groupe [Euronext Paris FR0000130577, CAC 40] (Paris:PUB) today announces the acquisition of CitrusAd, a software as a service (SaaS) platform optimizing brands marketing performances directly within retailer websites.
 With more than 50% of its activities in the U.S., CitrusAd is present across 22 countries and 6 industries.
 CitrusAd provides its world-class technology to more than 70 major retailers globally and over 4,000 brands are utilizing their self-served platform.

 CitrusAd’s onsite expertise complemented with Epsilon’s offsite retail media offering, both powered by the CORE ID, uniquely positions Publicis Groupe to lead the new generation of identity-led retail media, with transparent measurement validated by transactions.